Text vs Video Therapy: Which Is Right for You?

 Video Therapy Limitations

-- Requires scheduling and committing to specific times
+- Requires scheduling and committing to specific times, unlike many online therapy services built around messaging

-- Need reliable internet and private, quiet space
+- Need reliable internet and private, quiet space, since weak connections can disrupt online counseling or other video-based care

 - Technical issues can disrupt sessions